MaskRay/maskray.me/source/_posts/2025-08-31-benchmarking-compression-programs.md

 To ensure fairness, each program is built with consistent compiler optimizations, such as `-O3 -march=native`.

-Below is a Ruby program that downloads and compiles multiple compression utilities, then benchmarks their compression and decompression performance on a specified input file, finally generates a HTML file with scatter charts.
+Below is a Ruby program that downloads and compiles multiple compression utilities, compresses then decompress a specified input file.
+It collects performance metrics including execution time, memory usage, and compression ratio, and finally generates an HTML file with scatter charts visualizing the results.
 The program has several notable features:

 * Adding new compressors is easy: just modify `COMPRESSORS`.